Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Conventional Machine Learning vs. Deep Learning

 \subsection{Conventional Machine Learning}

+Given raw input data $D = (d_1, \dots, d_i, \dots, d_N)$ (e.g.~a corpus comprising $N$ raw text files) and a corresponding output variable $\bm y = [y_1, \dots, y_i, \dots, y_N]^{\top}$ (e.g.~class labels), the aim in supervised machine learning is to find the parameters $\bm \theta$ of a function $f$ that captures the general systematic relation between $D$ and $\bm y$ such that the trained model will generalize well and generate accurate predictions for new, yet unseen data $D_{test}$ (\citealp[p.~30]{James2013}; \citealp[ch.~1.1.3]{Chollet2020}).

+When applying a machine learning algorithm in order to learn a function that as accurately as possible maps from text data inputs to provided outputs, the algorithm, however, will not take as an input raw text documents.
+The raw text units first have to be converted into a format that is suitable for data analysis \citep[p.~463-464]{Benoit2019b}.
+This is achieved by transforming each raw data unit $d_i$ into an abstracted representation of $d_i$ \citep[p.~463-464]{Benoit2019b}.
+Learning in supervised machine learning hence essentially is a two-step process \citep[p.~10]{Goodfellow2016}: The first step is to create or learn representations of the data, and the second step is to learn mappings from these representations of the data to the output.
+For a single document $d_i$, the first step can be described as $\mathsf{f}_l(d_i, \bm{\hat \theta}_l)$ and the entire process as

+where the subscript $l$ indicates the mapping from raw data to a representation and the subscript $o$ indicates the mapping from the representation to the output.
 Conventional machine learning algorithms cover the second step: They learn a function mapping data representations to the output.
 This in turn implies that the first step falls to the researcher who has to (manually) generate representations of the data herself.

-When working with texts, the raw data $\mathcal{X}$ typically are a corpus of text documents.
-A very common approach then is to transform the raw text files via multiple preprocessing procedures into a document-feature matrix $\bm X = \{\bm x_1, \dots, \bm x_n, \dots, \bm x_N\}^\top$ (see Figure \ref{fig:ml1}).
-In a document-feature matrix each document is represented as a feature vector $\bm x_n = \{x_{n1}, \dots, x_{nk}, \dots, x_{nK}\}$ \citep{Turney2010}.
-Element $x_{nk}$ in this vector gives the value of document $n$ on feature $k$---which typically is the (weighted) number of times that the $k$th textual feature occurs in the $n$th document \citep{Turney2010}.
+When working with texts, the raw data $D$ are typically a corpus of text documents.
+A very common approach in social science is to transform the raw text files via multiple preprocessing procedures into a document-feature matrix $\bm X = [\bm x_1| \dots| \bm x_i| \dots| \bm x_N]^\top$ (see Figure \ref{fig:ml1}) \citep[p.~464]{Benoit2019b}.
+In a document-feature matrix, each document is represented as a feature vector $\bm x_i = [x_{i1}, \dots, x_{iu}, \dots, x_{iU}]$ \citep[p.~147]{Turney2010}.
+Element $x_{iu}$ in this vector gives the value of the $i$th document on the $u$th textual feature---and typically is the (weighted) number of times that the $u$th feature occurs in the $i$th document \citep[p.~143, 147]{Turney2010}.
 To conduct the second learning step, the researcher then commonly applies a conventional machine learning algorithm on the document-feature matrix to learn the relation between the document-feature representation of the data $\bm X$ and the provided response values $\bm y$.